Ergorion

 ...}

-• supported plattforms: currently Windows and Solaris.
-Under Linux, ctypes cannot load the ARSystem libraries, and I have no access to AIX to test it there.
+• supported plattforms: currently Windows, Solaris and cygwin.
+Linux support is experimental currently, and I have no access to AIX to test it there.